 In March 2016, and became aware of OIG's investigation. reported to us that he reviewed FHFA's Vehicle Use Policy after he learned of OIG's investigation and acknowledged that FHFA's transportation of to and from area airports in connection with his personal travel was not authorized under the office-to-mass transit facility provisions in that policy.
-In formed us, however, that he had no reason to believe that would have known that the Vehicle Use Policy was inconsistent with federal law when accepted FHFA transportation to and from airports for his personal travel.
+Informed us, however, that he had no reason to believe that would have known that the Vehicle Use Policy was inconsistent with federal law when accepted FHFA transportation to and from airports for his personal travel.
 Likewise, reported that she had no reason to believe that had any knowledge of the applicable regulatory requirements. reported to us that, in March 2016, he provided a copy of the Vehicle Use Policy to and spoke with him to ensure that he understood that policy and followed it. recalled that stated that he was aware of that policy and was following it.
-To ensure compliance, advised that FHFA should adhere to the Vehicle Use Policy and should not grant any waivers until the OIG investigation concluded.
+To ensure compliance, advised the that FHFA should adhere to the Vehicle Use Policy and should not grant any waivers until the OIG investigation concluded.
 From March 2016 through August 31, 2016, the end of the Review Period, FHFA continued to transport to and from area airports in connection with his personal travel.
-FHFA transportation to and from area airports in connection with his personal travel. stated that he understood that had approved an exception to the Vehicle Use Policy and had verbally authorized office-to-airport transportation for personal travel during the onboarding briefing.
-According to likely would have reduced his verbal authorization to a written exception to the Vehicle Use Policy, had he remained in his position. asserted to us that the airport transportation provided to him by FHFA is appropriate because he regularly works on FHFA business in the vehicle on the way to and from the airport.
+The reported to us that he interpreted FHFA's Vehicle Use Policy to permit him to use FHFA transportation to and from area airports in connection with his personal travel.
+Stated that he understood that had approved an exception to the Vehicle Use Policy and had verbally authorized office-to-airport transportation for personal travel during the January 15, 2014, onboarding briefing.
+According to likely would have reduced his verbal authorization to a written exception to the Vehicle Use Policy, had he remained in his position.
+The airport asserted to us that the airport transportation provided to him by FHFA is appropriate because he regularly works on FHFA business in the vehicle on the way to and from the airport.
 While may, at some future point in time, make the determinations required by 31 U.S.C. § 1344(g) and its implementing regulations, he has not yet done so.
 We recognize that the Ethics Reform Act of 1989, as amended, revised 31 U.S.C. § 1344 to permit heads of agencies to "prescribe by rule appropriate conditions for the incidental use, for other than official business, of vehicles owned or leased by the Government."
 Pub.
 L. 101-194, title V, § 503, Nov.
 30, 1989, 103 Stat.
 1755, as amended by Pub.
 L. 101-280, § 6(b), May 4, 1990, 104 Stat.
 160. FHFA has not promulgated such a rule.
 Through our review of FHFA documents and our interviews of FHFA employees, we learned that wife accompanied him several times in an FHFA vehicle to and from area airports.
-Had use of an FHFA vehicle to and from area airports been consistent 10 In April 2016, and drafted an exception to the Agency Policy to warrant FHFA transportation for exception.
-Informed us that she did not speak to about this proposed exception.
-Informed us that she did not speak to about this proposed for review but was advised to "stand down" to avoid any interference with the OIG administrative investigation.
+Had use of an FHFA vehicle to and from area airports been consistent 10 In April 2016, and and drafted an exception to the Agency Policy to warrant FHFA transportation for exception.
+In April 2016, and informed us that she did not speak to about this proposed exception.
+In a provided the draft determination to a provided the draft determination to a solid any interference with the OIG administrative investigation.